What role does sugar play in the body?

 Where does your energy come from if you don’t eat?

-If the blood sugar level drops, insulin is no longer secreted.
-Now glycogen is released from the liver and muscles as energy reserve.
-This reserve lasts about 30 to 90 minutes during intense exertion.
-The longer the exertion lasts, the more fat reserves are burnt proportionally.
+When blood sugar levels drop, insulin secretion halts.
+At this point, glycogen is released from the liver and muscles as an energy reserve.
+This reserve lasts about 30 to 90 minutes during intense activity.
+The longer the activity continues, the more fat reserves are burned proportionally.

-You can, in theory, run a marathon with this energy reserve.
-The intensity of the exertion, your level of fitness and genetic factors determine how well you’re able to mobilise your fat reserves.
+You can, in theory, run a marathon on this energy reserve.
+The intensity of the effort, your level of fitness and genetic factors determine how well you’re able to mobilise your fat reserves.

 Where do sweet cravings come from?

-Sugar has a big impact, not only on your fat deposits, but also on appetite.
-Because a rapid rise in blood sugar is followed by a rapid drop.
-As a result, a hunger signal is sent out, with the consequence that you eat a small snack that causes the blood sugar level to rise again.
-And so it goes on the whole day long.
+Sugar not only affects your fat stores but also your appetite.
+A rapid rise in blood sugar is followed by a rapid drop, triggering hunger signals.
+As a result, you may eat a small snack that raises your blood sugar again, and the cycle continues throughout the day.

-Foods rich and fibre and protein, like curd cheese, cheddar, cottage cheese, nuts, mushrooms and vegetable sticks are a great solution here.
-These foods make you feel fuller and slow down the rise in the blood sugar level.
+To combat this, foods rich in fiber and protein, like curd cheese, cheddar, cottage cheese, nuts, mushrooms, and vegetable sticks, are great options.
+These foods help you feel fuller for longer and slow the rise in blood sugar.

 Tip: Snack with savvy!